aleksander-mendoza/aleksander-mendoza.github.io/_posts/2020-05-25-compiling_regexes.markdown

 ### Glushkov's construction

-This algorithm addresses many problems of Thompson's construction construction.
+This algorithm addresses many problems of Thompson's construction.
 Here we will produce automata that have significantly less states and have no &epsilon;-transitions.
 The basic idea is to associate states of produced automaton with letters in regular expression.
 For example consider `a(c|b)*` again.
 We should create 4 states: one for each of the latters `a`, `b`, `c` and one extra state that will be initial (kind of as if that fourth state stood for &epsilon;).
 Let state A be for `a`, B for `b`, C for `c` and Q for &epsilon;

 ![Glushkovs_construction_states](/assets/Glushkovs_construction_states.png)